damas1o/DamasioEdu/README.md

 - 👋 Hi, I’m @DamasioEdu;
 - 👀 I’m looking for carreer transition, and become a dev;
-- 🌱 I’m currently learning program language in Python;
+- 🌱 I’m currently learning programming with focus on back-end;
 - 💞️ I’m looking to collaborate on good projects and aggregate on this community;
 - 💞️ Also...
 I'm a poker player;
 - 📫 Contact me on email or instagram (get both below);